Jana loves researching and sharing facts about the natural world, science, and history.

-The Loch Ness Monster as an eel was considered as early as 1933.
-Investigators felt that a giant specimen could be the culprit.
-As the DNA tests and local knowledge about the loch's species proved, Loch Ness teems with eels and a few are unusually large.
-However, the species as identified as the European eel and they aren't big enough to account for Nessie's size.
-Not unless the large size of the loch allows them to grow bigger than their normal 1.5 meters (4 feet, 11 inches).
+The possibility that the Loch Ness monster might be a giant eel was considered as far back as 1933.
+The locals already knew that the Loch teemed with eels and the DNA tests proved it.
+Indeed, some of the eels are unusually large.
+However, the largest species was identified as the European eel; these creatures aren't big enough to account for Nessie's size.
+Not unless the vast size of the Loch allows them to grow bigger than their normal 1.5 meters (4 feet, 11 inches).

-The scientists admitted that DNA degrades quickly and that they could've missed the full spectrum of creatures living in the loch.
+The scientists admitted that DNA degrades quickly and that they could have missed the full spectrum of creatures living in the Loch.
 What does that mean?
 There's hope, monster fans.
-Nessie the plesiosaur-thingy might still be out there.
+Nessie, the plesiosaur-thingy, might still be out there.

 2. Seals Snort Them

 A few years ago, scientist Charles Littnan received an email.
-It set him on a brave quest that, unlike the movies, never came to a satisfying close.
+It set him on a brave quest that never came to a satisfying close, unlike the movies.
 Littnan, fellow scholars and veterinarians are still dumbstruck about why seals snort eels.

-Every now and again, a seal was found with an eel stuck up its nose.
+Every now and again, a seal would be found with an eel stuck up its nose.
 This always happened on a remote northwestern Hawaiian island.
 The species was always a juvenile Hawaiian monk seal.
-All the eels were very long and very dead.
-None of the seals appeared stressed about their hood ornaments.
+All the eels were also very long and very dead.
+None of the seals appeared stressed about their hood ornaments, either.

 The Official Response

-The email's subject line just “Eel in nose” and wanted to know if there was a protocol to deal with this kind of situation.
-Littnan made calls and send his own emails to find the answer.
-As it turned out, there was no official protocol to eel snorting.
-Littnan and his colleagues went back to the basics – they simply pulled the two species apart.
+The email’s subject line just read “Eel in nose” and the person looking for advice wanted to know if there was a protocol to deal with this kind of situation.
+Littnan made some calls and fired off his own emails to experts to find an answer.
+As he discovered, there was no official protocol for eel snorting.
+Littnan and his colleagues returned to the basics—they simply pulled the two species apart.

 When seals dive underwater, their muscular nostrils close automatically.
-There's little chance of an eel wriggling itself through and deep enough to get stuck.
-Although seals often throw up, Littnan couldn't imagine that the fat eels would shoot out the nose, a difficult exit under the best of circumstances, rather than the mammal's mouth.
+There’s little chance of an eel wriggling itself into a seal’s snout and then going deep enough to get itself stuck.
+Seals often throw up, but Littnan couldn’t imagine that the fat eels would come up from the stomach and shoot out the nose, a difficult exit under the best circumstances.
 Watch this space.

 3. They Get High on Cocaine

-The European eel lives in waterways but travels to the ocean to breed.
-After creating the next generation, the adults die and their kids return to the waterways.
-However, artificial dams and pollution are mowing their numbers down like reapers.
+The European eel lives in waterways, but they head for the ocean when it is breeding season.
+After creating the next generation, the adults die, and their kids return to the waterways.
+Unfortunately, artificial dams and pollution are mowing their numbers down like reapers.
 Not so fun fact: the species is critically endangered.

-Recent studies showed a new danger – cocaine is entering Europe's waterways.
+Recent studies have shown a new danger—cocaine is increasingly entering Europe's waterways.